 When you have multiple sclerosis (MS), you know how important it is to avoid triggers that could cause a flare-up.
 Stress, smoking, and fatigue are well-known culprits.
 Coming down with a cold or the flu can worsen your symptoms, as can certain medicines.
 Also on that short list are some vaccines.

 But you shouldn’t avoid getting all shots.
 You need vaccines to protect you from severe and sometimes fatal diseases.
+Getting a disease or a sickness that could have been prevented with the vaccine is more likely to cause a flare than getting the vaccine itself.
 Your doctor can help you decide which ones are best for you to have and the safest time for you to get them.